Borders and Barriers: Understanding Criminalization and Challenges to Human Rights

-The University of Toronto’s Centre for Criminology and Sociolegal Studies is pleased to announce its annual graduate conference on the theme of Regulation, Accountability, and Reform Attempts in a Time of Divisive Politics.
+The University of Toronto’s Centre for Criminology and Sociolegal Studies is pleased to announce its one-day graduate conference entitled Borders and Barriers: Understanding Criminalization and Challenges to Human Rights

 We invite you to join the 2018 Annual Graduate Student Conference hosted by the University of Toronto’s Centre for Criminology and Sociolegal Studies.
 Our school is on territories governed by the Dish With One Spoon Treaty, home to the Anishinaabe, Mississauga, and Haudenosaunee peoples.
 We are grateful to work and learn on this land.